-The proposed modification of the Tailings Storage Facility (TSF) would only affect the timing of anticipated effects, and therefore the Agency is of the view that existing mitigation measures are sufficient to address erosion and sedimentation.
+The proposed modification of the TSF would only affect the timing of anticipated effects, and therefore the Agency is of the view that existing mitigation measures are sufficient to address erosion and sedimentation.

-The Agency is of the view that an increase of six to nine trucks per day travelling on the ORAR would have negligible effects.
+During the environmental assessment, it was anticipated that the Project would add 12 trucks per day travelling on the ORAR during operations, a decrease from the 16 trucks per day that were operating for the Kemess South mine.
+The Agency is of the view that an increase of six to nine trucks per day travelling on the ORAR would have negligible effects and would result in similar or less effects than what was assessed during the environmental assessment.
 The aforementioned conditions provide sufficient requirements to monitor and address any impacts to fish and fish habitat.

-The Agency agrees with the proponent that due to the fact that the realignment of the surface conveyor route is occurring in a previously disturbed area, there are no anticipated additional effects to fish and fish habitat.
+The Agency agrees with the proponent's conclusion that since the realignment of the surface conveyor route is occurring in a previously disturbed area, there are no anticipated additional effects to fish and fish habitat.

-Therefore, the Agency is therefore of the view that no changes be required to the mitigation measures previously identified in the environmental assessment.
+The Agency is of the view that no changes are required to the mitigation measures previously identified in the environmental assessment.